LOKE/github-oauth2-proxy/README.md

 - CLIENT_SECRET = the Github Client Secret
 - COOKIE_SECRET = cookie secret
 - GITHUB_ORG = the Github org to restrict to
+- GITHUB_TEAM = the Github team to restrict to